Christmas with Penguin

 Elizabeth LaBan worked at NBC News, taught at a community college, and has written for several magazines and newspapers.
 The Tragedy Paper is her first young adult novel.
 She lives in Philadelphia with her family.

-R. L. LaFevers (Robin Lorraine LaFevers) is an award-winning American children's book writer from California.
+Robin LaFevers is an award-winning American children's book writer from California.
 She is the author of the Theodosia series and Nathaniel Fludd, Beastologist series.
-R. L. La Fevers grew up in Los Angeles, California and now resides on a small ranch in Southern California with her husband, two sons, dog and cat.
-Grave Mercy is the first in the His Fair Assassin trilogy.
+Robin grew up in Los Angeles, California and now resides on a small ranch in Southern California with her husband, two sons, dog and cat.

 At a young age, Suzanne LaFleur fell in love with stories and writes to help children do the same.
 Suzanne works with children in New York and Boston.